 Reservoir has grown to become a vibrant, ethnically and socially diverse community.
 Currently, the suburb holds over 51,090 residents1 and is projected to increase by over 28% by 2041.2

 Darebin City Council in partnership with State Government and the Reservoir Revitalisation Board are committed to the sustainable renewal and growth of Reservoir.
 This is implemented through Council’s smaller projects as part of the Reservoir Suburban Revitalisation Program, which is to:

-- Support a strong and resilient local economy and economic wellbeing
+- Support and further build a strong and resilient local economy and economic wellbeing;

-- Create a vibrant and attractive public realm and main street precinct
+- Better the public realm and main street precinct;

-- Increase community connections and programs for the most vulnerable
+- Increase community connection and programs for the most vulnerable; and

 - Improve perceptions of safety.

 If you would like to learn more about the Reservoir Suburban Revitalisation Program and Reservoir Revitalisation Board, please go to Revitalising Reservoir.